JustinBrow/Action1/README.md

 ## Action1
 Add/Remove Shutdown to/from Start Menu - Adds/Removes the shutdown button to/from the start menu so users don't shut down their PC on the day we schedule Windows Updates for.
+Add-WindowsUpdatePolicy - For adding our Windows Update policy to non-domain joined machines.